LibraryOfCongress/simple-artifact-uploader/README.md

 # artifactory-plugin
-A plugin for uploading gradle artifacts to artifactory

-Since the offical artifactory plugin is so hard to configure, I created this plugin to upload artifacts based on their rest api.
+The plugin providied by artifactory involves a lot of configuration.
+This plugin was created to simplify uploading gradle built artifacts to artifactory.
+It uses artifactory's rest api to do the actual work.

 ## License
 [![cc0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)